grimery/Adventure.Land/README.md

 This is my code for Adventure.Land, an epic indie MMO RPG, where you have to write JavaScript code to fully automate everything that happens.
 You can check out [Adventure.Land here.](https://adventure.land/) This is the [Youtube Trailer of the game]( https://www.youtube.com/watch?v=HJAj9u2TEZc).

-The most forbidden thing in any game is to write a bot for it.
-Here, this IS the game! :)
+The most forbidden thing in any game is to write a bot for it. *Here, botting IS the game!* :)

 (This is not my first coding game, I also played [Screeps](https://screeps.com/), and you can [check out my source here](https://github.com/johnnyawesome/Screeps)).

 ## Getting started

-Here are two great guides that will give you an overview over the game:
+These are two great guides that will give you an overview over the game:

 - [Sin's Guide to life in Adventure Land](https://steamcommunity.com/sharedfiles/filedetails/?id=1636142608)
 - [FAQ's by Trexnamedtom](https://steamcommunity.com/sharedfiles/filedetails/?id=1640326394)